NeroReflex/Gishiki/Documentation/docs/usage/request.md

 I know what you are thinking...
 You could parse that request body to obtain something like an array or a class that you can use within your application....

-Well, if that's the case you would like to know that Gishiki does this for you!
+Well, if that's the case you may appreciate the fact that Gishiki does this in your place!

 To trigger the request body automatic parsing you can use the getParsedBody() function that triggers the better parser for the given 'Content-type' header!